markwylde/statemitter/README.md

 # Statemitter
-A library for observing when state changes
+A library for observing when state changes.

 ## Installation
 ```